Valentine's Day

 Shop now

-Family movie night is never a bad idea, and there are plenty of family-friendly movies that are perfect for celebrating the holiday of love.
+Family movie night is never a bad idea.
+There are plenty of family-friendly movies that are perfect for celebrating the holiday of love.
 Think cute kid-friendly movies like A Cinderella Story, Lady and the Tramp, and The Princess Bride.

-And to keep the sweets going, heart-shaped anything is a win on Valentine’s Day.
+And to keep the sweets going, heart-shaped Valentine’s Day treats are a win on Valentine’s Day.
 Bake homemade cookies to enjoy yourself or drop them on a neighbor’s doorstep to spread the love.
 Whip up your favorite sugar cookie recipe or order a cookie-making kit as a surprise for your kids.

 Target